evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 The Rolls-Royce Spectre packs an impressive punch with a maximum power of 430 kW (585 hp / 577 bhp) and a commanding total torque of 900 Nm (664 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.5 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 105,7 kWh and a net usable capacity of 102 kWh, providing an 3,7 kWh buffer (3.5%) for battery protection.
+The high-capacity battery has a gross capacity of 105,7 kWh and a net usable capacity of 102 kWh, providing a 3,7 kWh buffer (3.5%) for battery protection.
 With a nominal voltage of 376.4 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 530 km (329 miles), with an energy consumption rate of 19.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 205 kW.
 Charging from 0% to 100% takes approximately 72 minutes, while a more typical charging scenario from 10% to 80% takes 36 minutes with an average charging speed at 118 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 45%.
-This results in an effective charging speed, including time lost, of 132 kW, with each charging session taking about 21 minutes and 54 seconds..
+This results in an effective charging speed, including time lost, of 132 kW, with each charging session taking about 21 minutes and 54 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 26 kWh/100 km, the trip would take approximately 9 hours and 33 minutes.
 This journey would require four charging stops from 1% to 40%, with a total charging time of 73 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 16 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.